 So, that’s where I fit into this whole journey.
 I come into the shop on my days off from being the Communications Coordinator for GHNI (a non-profit organization) to clean and organize the Marinelli Auto Service office.
 I do what I can to help market the shop.
 I write this blog – which has been fun but also a challenge (I’m learning a lot about automotive repair right alongside you!) – and I also pitch in here and there when Andrew needs an extra hand with diagnostics and repairs.
 I joke that I’m also training to be a mechanic – giving my husband an extra hand starting and cutting a vehicle’s engine, turning a steering wheel back and forth, or pumping the brakes as he flushes out the brake fluid.

 This is my life; one I never thought would exist.
 My dream is for Marinelli Auto Service to be successful…for people to bring in their vehicles and really feel cared for.
 I dream that one day I’ll be toting our kids along when I drop in to help Andrew and they will be just as proud of their father as I am of my husband, the mechanic.

 -From the Mechanic’s Wife

-Update: This is the most popular blog post on the From the Mechanic’s Wife blog!
+2016 Update: This is the most popular blog post on the From the Mechanic’s Wife blog so far!
 Since it’s writing, I have come into the business full-time.
 I still clean, market, and pitch in when Andrew needs a hand, but I now also talk to customers, order parts, engage with other business and community members, do admin work and many other things to keep the shop running well and growing.
 You can read a little more about what my life has become in my post, My Life As the Mechanic’s Wife.